decoder247/MLNotes/Notes-HOML.md

 ### 4.2.1 Frame the problem

-Building a model is not the end goal.
-We need to ask - what is the exact business objective, and how can the company expect to use and benefit from the model?
+Building a model is not the end goal. **First question we need to ask - what is the exact business objective**?
+And how can the company expect to use and benefit from the model?
 This will determine:

 1. What algorithms to select